clv-techlead/ML_12/README.md

 ## Executive Summary

 The Toronto Transit Commission (TTC) manages thousands of service incidents annually, each causing delays that impact operations, costs, and passenger satisfaction.
-This project develops a machine learning classification model to predict streetcar incident types before they occur based on historical data (2014-2024), enabling TTC to shift from reactive incident management to proactive operational planning and improve service reliability for Toronto's transit riders..
+This project develops a machine learning classification model to classify streetcar incident severity levels based on historical data (2014-2024), enabling TTC to shift from reactive incident management to proactive operational planning and improve service reliability for Toronto's transit riders..

 **Deliverable**: A reproducible classification model with actionable insights for operational improvements, supported by the analysis of 11+ years of incident data.

 **Key Results:**
 - Final model (Gradient Boosting) achieves 37.9% Weighted F1-Score in classifying incident types for non-rush hours.
-- 29% accuracy during rush hours and 40% accuracy during non-rush hours for Gradient Boosting.
 - Model shows potential for predicting 'High' and 'Low' incident types during non-rush hours with F1-scores of 0.49 and 0.44 respectively.
 - Model excels at predicting [top incident types]
 - Enables more proactive resource allocation and targeted interventions based on identified hotspots and temporal patterns